lasdasdas/leddarone/README.md

-# leddartechone
+# Leddar One Ros Drivers
-Ros Drivers for the LeddartechOne This is a driver for the LeddarOne by Leddatech with a RS232 connection port for ROS.
+Ros Drivers for the LeddarOne This is a driver for the LeddarOne by Leddatech with a RS232 connection port for ROS.
 The package is written by lasdasdas and licensed under MIT.
 It has been tested for ROS Kinetic and Indigo.
 You will need the std_msgs and the sensor_msgs packages and the modbus as well.
 You can install the modbus lib with:

 >sudo apt install libmodbus5